GautamGupta/bb-legacy-plugins/bb-topic-icons/trunk/readme.txt

 == Change Log ==

+= Version 0.61 =

+Fixed bugs reported by 'Tomcraft1980' and 'nuprn1' in the support-forum icon processing.

 = Version 0.6 =

 Created the "support forum connector" to allow support forums to be "skinned" using the topic icon plugin.
 Added icon-sets for the default support forum along with a modified "grey-blox" theme for the support forum to show how skinning can take place.